Chockstone Pictures

 Chockstone Pictures is an American independent film production company founded in 2004 by the husband-and-wife team of Steve and Paula Mae Schwartz.
 The company is headquartered in Malibu, California.
-The company produced the award-winning The Road as well as The Tree of Life and the upcoming Killing Them Softly.
+The company's filmography includes The Road, The Tree of Life, Killing Them Softly, and All the Old Knives.
 Chockstone Pictures' founders also founded Schwartz Communications, a public relations agency.